Responsible Conduct of Research Short Course

 Session topics include ethical issues and underlying challenges in research; authorship, peer review, and publication; bias and other subjective influences in science; conflicts of interest; principles, codes, and practices to promote ethics and integrity.

-For more information and to register, email the Trent Center at email@example.com.
+For more information, email the Trent Center at firstname.lastname@example.org.

 RCR in Clinical Research Training Program

 A semester-long course in Responsible Conduct of Research (RCR) through the Clinical Research Training Program (CRTP) at Duke is taught each spring.
 This training program at Duke University Medical Center, designed primarily for clinical fellows, provides formal courses in research design, research management, medical genomics, and statistical analysis.
 The RCR course is an integral part of the overall training program.
 For more information about the CRTP, visit the CRTP website.